On the space of subgroups of Baumslag-Solitar groups II: High transitivity: General results on high transitivity and its topological counterpart

 \begin{lemma}[{\cite[Lem.~1.4(2)]{moonHighlyTransitiveActions2013}}] Let \( \alpha \) be a highly transitive \( \Gamma \)-action on an infinite set \(X\).
 If $N$ is a normal subgroup of \( \Gamma \), then the restriction of \( \alpha \) to \(N\) is either trivial or highly transitive. \end{lemma}

 We now introduce the topological versions of these notions.
 We choose a definition which slightly differs from the classical one (they are equivalent when the underlying space is infinite Hausdorff perfect, see Lemma~\ref{lem: HTT vs HTT}).
 The advantage of our choice is that an action on an infinite set \(X\) is highly transitive if and only if it is highly topologically transitive when endowing \(X\) with the discrete topology.
 In general, \(X^{(d)}\) is endowed with the topology induced form the product topology on \(X^{d}\).
+Note that when \(X\) is infinite compact, then \(X^{(d)}\) is not compact anymore.

 \begin{definition} Let $\alpha$ be a right action of a group \( \Gamma \) on a Hausdorff topological space \(X\) by homeomorphisms.

 \begin{enumerate} \item The action is called \defin{topologically transitive~(TT)} if whenever \(U, V\) are nonempty open subsets of \(X\), there is \(\gamma\in\Gamma\) such that